langflow-ai/langflow/docs/docs/Configuration/configuration-auto-saving.md

 python -m langflow --no-auto-saving
 ```

-## Manual Saving {#manual-saving}
+## Save a flow manually {#manual-saving}

 When auto-saving is disabled, you will need to manually save your flow when making changes.

 To manually save your flow, click the **Save** button or enter Ctrl+S or Command+S.

-If you try to exit after making changes and not saving, a confirmation dialog will appear.
+If you try to exit after making changes and not saving, a confirmation dialog appears.